Walmart hikes minimum wage, announces layoffs on same day

 Walmart is likely to save billions of dollars from the new tax law, which slashed the corporate tax rate to 21 percent from 35 percent, and the wage hikes will cost the retailer only a fraction of those gains, analysts said.

-“Given how low unemployment is, they would have had to hike wages anyway, the tax bill just made that move easier,” said Edward Jones analyst Brian Yarborough.
+“Given how low unemployment is, they would have had to hike wages anyway, the tax bill just made that move easier,” said Edward Jones analyst Brian Yarbrough.

 Rival retailer Target Corp raised its minimum wage to $11 in September, and said it would raise its minimum wage to $15 by 2020.

-Walmart and Target’s new minimum wage levels exceed the state minimum wage, in all but three states, according to a research note from financial services firm BTIG.
+Walmart and Target’s new minimum wage levels exceed the state minimum wage in all but three states, according to a research note from financial services firm BTIG.
+Walmart must pay employees slightly more to meet minimum levels in those three states.
 Eighteen U.S. states increased their minimum wage on Jan.1 but the federal minimum wage has been $7.25 since 2009.

 Walmart’s announcement follows companies like AT&T Inc, Wells Fargo & Co and Boeing Co, which have all promised more pay for workers since the Republican-controlled U.S. Congress passed the biggest overhaul to the U.S. tax code in 30 years.

-Reporting by Nandita Bose in New York, Additional reporting by Roberta Rampton in Washington D.C.; Editing by Frances Kerry
+Reporting by Nandita Bose in New York, Additional reporting by Roberta Rampton in Washington D.C.; Editing by Frances Kerry and Bill Rigby